New York: so good I went there twice - Sikamikanico in America, Part IV

 This would not do.
 I enacted a personal revenge by casting each as imaginary Bad People.
 She's an attorney who gets medical device manufacturing off if they sell shonky products.
 He's a cross dresser, which is nothing to be ashamed of, but he is due to his southern Baptist upbringing and that his, wife has gotten way into New Calvinism lately, maybe to give a religious perspective to the time where she got a favourable result in the lawsuit when the company knowingly shipped, faulty aortic catheters.

 My new hotel was right near the Dakota, home of the famous and infamously, the place where John Lennon was killed in 1980.
-I thought I was probably supposed to feel some sort of way about this, but I can't reconcile the image of Lennon the peace loving hippy with the man who beat his kid and of his several partners.
+I thought I was probably supposed to feel some sort of way about this, but I can't reconcile the image of Lennon the peace loving hippy with the man who beat his kid and several partners.
 (People who feel cancel culture is destroying everything we cherish might reflect that Lennon has not been cancelled, nor has for example Jimmy Page, who had a two year long clandestine relationship with a 14 year old.
 Or...well there's loads of other examples.
 The whole debate around separating the art from the artist is one I don't really want to get into now; I suppose I've got loads of music by questionable people on my play lists and lots of works by questionable writers on my bookshelves, and I haven't done much about it except deleting all the saved Marilyn Manson music I had cause there's no grey areas I can see: he's a disgusting monster.
 And I have been to a Manson concert; it didn't feel subversive, it felt like a desperate grab for attention**.
 Also, whilst a couple of his songs are kind of catchy, overall the music is not very good).
 For now, I just grimly acknowledged where I was and trudged on.

 I paid the obligatory visit to the 9/11 memorial, surprisingly packed with people despite it being a drizzly mid week day with school in session.
 Maybe it’s a good thing that people are still so willing to visit.
 I spend a lot of time on meme pages searching for posts I can add to my Instagram stories, having started the habit of posting a daily batch of funny stuff during the early days of Covid and keeping it up ever since.
 And I’ve observed 9/11 jokes starting to filter in to the discourse, presumably by members of Generation Z who weren’t even born until after 2001.
 I was already an adult by the numbers on 9/11, so it’s very odd to see, not just “jet fuel can’t melt steel beams”, but the entire event itself become joke fodder; first as yet another how old am I, but also because having vivid memories of the time, the “never forget” mood that swept the world in the years after the attack and the subsequent War on Terror, it was hard to imagine 9/11 ever being the subject of jokes, but somehow here we are.
 I skipped the 9/11 museum and the enormous Westfield on the twin towers site, Australia’s contribution to America in the wake of the terror attacks amounting to breathless participation in the coalition of the willing and a giant shopping centre.